UncleIS/ankiday/README.md

 1. Place media files in your project directory
 2. Reference them in the `media` field of your notes
 3. Reference uploaded files in note fields using HTML or `[sound:]` syntax
-4. Run `./run_ankiday.py apply` to upload media and create/update notes
+4. Run `ankiday apply` to upload media and create/update notes

 ## Design Notes